Charles Knox Robinson: Career

-Robinson had co-starring and supporting roles in more than 80 films and episodes of TV series during his career; his first film was Splendor in the Grass in the small uncredited role of Johnny Masterson.
+Robinson had co-starring and supporting roles in more than eighty films and television series during his career.

+His first film was Splendor in the Grass in the small uncredited role of Johnny Masterson.
 Some of Robinson's other film appearances include Take Her, She's Mine, Dear Brigitte, Shenandoah, and The Singing Nun.

-His many TV credits include 77 Sunset Strip, Alfred Hitchcock Presents, Stoney Burke, The Alfred Hitchcock Hour, Bachelor Father, Ripcord, Laramie, Wagon Train, Gunsmoke, The Virginian, The High Chaparral, Ben Casey, The Munsters, My Three Sons, Cade's County, The Sixth Sense, Mannix, Ironside, Banacek, The F.B.I., Barnaby Jones, Griff, O'Hara, U.S. Treasury, The Manhunter, The Six Million Dollar Man, Adam-12, Emergency!, Mobile One, The Paper Chase, Ellery Queen, Cannon, Flying High, The Hardy Boys/Nancy Drew Mysteries, Airwolf, Switch, Quincy, M.E., Simon & Simon, Finder of Lost Loves, Scarecrow & Mrs. King and The Equalizer.
+His many television credits include, 77 Sunset Strip, Alfred Hitchcock Presents, Stoney Burke, The Alfred Hitchcock Hour, Bachelor Father, Ripcord, Laramie, Wagon Train, Gunsmoke, The Virginian, The High Chaparral, Ben Casey, The Munsters, My Three Sons, Cade's County, The Sixth Sense, Mannix, Ironside, Banacek, The F.B.I., Barnaby Jones, Griff, O'Hara, U.S. Treasury, The Manhunter, The Six Million Dollar Man, Adam-12, Emergency!, Mobile One, The Paper Chase, Ellery Queen, Cannon, Flying High, The Hardy Boys/Nancy Drew Mysteries, Airwolf, Switch, Quincy, M.E., Simon & Simon, Finder of Lost Loves, Scarecrow & Mrs. King and The Equalizer.

 On Broadway he performed in Tall Story, The Pleasure of His Company and The Good Soup.
 The first two plays would later become motion pictures with other actors playing the roles he originated.

 He was part of the great ensemble cast in Robert Wise's 1966 film The Sand Pebbles.
 Robinson played Richard Crenna's second in command Ensign Bordelles aboard the fictional Navy gunboat, USS San Pablo, stationed in China.
 Robinson had a standout scene in which he had to lead his troops under guard of Chinese Nationalist soldiers back to the ship.
 As the sailors march, they are pummeled by vegetables thrown by the throngs of Chinese citizens.
 It was one of nine theatrical features in which he appeared during the 1960s, in addition to 23 guest starring roles in TV series episodes.